noomorph/github-user-rank-extension/README.md

 <hr />

-Yet another small content script, based on [gitlance.net](http://beta.gitlance.net) data, it adds rankings straight to Github user profiles so you don't have to go anywhere anymore.
+Yet another small content script, based on [gitlance.net](http://beta.gitlance.net) data, it adds rankings straight to GitHub user profiles so you don't have to go anywhere anymore.

 ### Building